Sally didn’t see the nukes explode.

 Was there anyone alive out there?
 She didn’t know.
 She’d never know, she admitted to herself.
 It’d be best if they weren’t alive.
 Better to die in the blast.
 Those were the lucky ones.
 Were there politicians huddled up in an underground bunker somewhere?
 Safe against the blast and hidden from the aftermath whilst their citizens burned?
 Had they sought shelter before they alerted the general population?
 Sally didn’t consider herself to be particularly cynical, but she thought the idea had a ring of truth to it.
 The image of old white men safe in a bunker as they argued among themselves, whilst the world above them crumbled and charred.
 It filled her with white-hot anger.
 Although she hated to admit it, Sally hoped they were dead.

 She docked several miles off Ocean City for a few days, bobbing in the water.
 The sky above churned like lava and spat out tempests, on occasion.

 There were no other boats in the water.
 At least, no manned boats.
 And nobody tried to contact her on the radio, either.

 The place was dead.

 “Seems only right that I was at sea as it all ends,” she told the waves.
 Sally startled herself by speaking aloud.
 She hadn’t talked in God knows how long.
-The sound of her own voice was strange and alien in the muffled silence.
+The sound of her voice was strange and alien in the muffled silence.
 It didn’t sound real.
-And it certainly didn’t sound like her.
+And it didn’t sound like her.

 It was only when she was roughly parallel to Cape Charles that she realised what she was doing.
 The urge in her heart to sail the world had taken over, in the absence of… well, everything.

 Sally had begun to develop a harsh, barking cough.
 She doubted that she’d have enough time to circumnavigate the world, but she’d give it a good go, nonetheless.

 “For Mum,” she said, as she adjusted her mainsail.
 “And for Dad.
 I love you both.
 See you soon.”